SSL click tracking

 - You will then select a CDN and obtain SSL certificates from a third-party provider.

 - You will set up your CDN.
-Please note that Braze will not be able to help troubleshoot CDN configuration.
-Please reach out to your CDN provider for help.
+Note that Braze will not be able to help troubleshoot CDN configuration.
+Reach out to your CDN provider for help.

 - Lastly, reach out to your COM or CSM to get SSL turned on.